 Module 1: Identify Compensation Challenges and Complete a Current-State Assessment

-- Address compensation challenges and evaluate the current approach.
+- Discuss compensation challenges and complete a current state assessment.

 - Gauge organizational readiness.

 Key Benefits Achieved

 - Implications and organizational readiness for changes to annual base pay increases and bonuses have been assessed.

 - Pain points of the current pay for performance approach are identified.

 - Required links to performance management are determined.